Ken-Mens/AI_Agent_II/README.md

 git clone https://github.com/Ken-Mens/AI_Agent_II.git
 cd AI_Agent_II
 2. Environment Setup
-This project requires a Python virtual environment.

 Bash

-# Create the virtual environment
+# Create and activate the virtual environment (e.g., for Windows):
 python -m venv .venv

-# Activate the virtual environment
-# Windows:
 .\.venv\Scripts\activate
-# macOS/Linux:
-# source .venv/bin/activate
 3. Install Dependencies
-Install the required packages using the requirements.txt file:
+Install all required packages (including streamlit, asyncio, etc.) from the requirements.txt file:

 Bash

 pip install -r requirements.txt
 4. API Key Configuration (Crucial)
-The project requires an OpenAI API key for the gpt-4.1 model and image generation.
-For security, this key is not tracked by Git.
+The project requires an OpenAI API key.
+This key must be stored in a local, untracked file.

-Create a file named .env in the root directory of the project.
+Create a file named .env in the root directory.

 Add your key inside the file in the following format:

-Excerpt
+Extrait de code

 OPENAI_API_KEY="sk-YOUR_SECRET_KEY_HERE"
-🚀 How to Run the Agent
+🚀 Running the Application
-The main script is configured to run the agent with a predefined floorplan image (resources/floorplan.jpg) and a design style.

-You can modify the style in main.py before running.
+The agent is now run via the Streamlit interface using the app.py file.

+Ensure your virtual environment is active.

-Run the project from the root directory with the virtual environment activated:
+Run the application using the Streamlit command:

 Bash

-python main.py
+streamlit run app.py
+The application will open automatically in your browser (usually at http://localhost:8501).

+Usage Instructions:
+Enter your desired Interior Design Styling (e.g., "Bohemian with warm colors").

+Upload your floorplan image using the file uploader.

+Click "Run Agent".

 Expected Output
-The script will:

-Print the final text output (the structured design data saved by the custom tool).
+The application will display:

+The structured Design Plan (Style, Rooms, Furniture, etc.).

-Automatically open the up to 5 generated .png image files (e.g., generated_image_0.png through generated_image_4.png) from the output/ directory.
+The up to 5 generated interior design images for the rooms.

 📂 Project Structure
 AI_Agent_II/
-├── .venv/                     # Python Virtual Environment (Ignored by Git) ├── lib/
+├── .venv/                     # Python Virtual Environment (Ignored by Git) ├── app.py                     # Streamlit UI interface (NEW)
+├── lib/
-│   ├── agent.py               # Main Agent definition, instructions, and run loop
+│   ├── agent.py               # Main Agent definition, instructions, and run loop (MODIFIED)
-│   ├── files.py               # Utility functions (open_file, retrieve_image, ensure_output_dir)
+│   ├── files.py               # Utility functions
-│   └── tools.py               # Custom tool definition (save_design_data_to_database)
+│   └── tools.py               # Custom tool definition
 ├── output/                    # Generated images and design_output.txt (Ignored by Git) ├── resources/
 │   └── floorplan.jpg          # Input image file
-├── .gitignore                 # Specifies files/folders to ignore (.env, .venv/, output/) ├── main.py                    # Entry point for the application
+├── .gitignore                 # Specifies files/folders to ignore
-└── requirements.txt           # Project dependencies
+├── main.py                    # (No longer used to run the agent) └── requirements.txt           # Project dependencies